CazzoPMX/KKPMX/Readme.md

 ## Legal (from nuthouse01)

-This code is free to use and re-distribute, but I cannot be held responsible for damages that it may or may not cause.
+This code is free to use, but I cannot be held responsible for damages that it may or may not cause.
 You are permitted to examine and modify the code as you see fit, but I make no guarantees about the safety or quality of the result.<br/>
 I take no responsibility for how you use this code: any damages, or copyright violations or other illegal activity are completely the fault of the user.
 These tools only gives you "the ability to read/edit", what you do with that ability is not my business and not my fault.<br/>
 You are free to use this for any commercial or non-commercial applications.<br/>
 Don't try to claim this work as yours.
 That would be a profoundly dick move.<br/>